RedisGraph/RedisGraph/deps/GraphBLAS/README.md

 build:          build directory for CMake, initially empty

 alternative:    an alternative to CMake; edit the alternative/Makefile and do
-                "make" or "make run" in the 'alternative' directory.
+                "make" or "make demo" in the 'alternative' directory.

 CUDA:           GPU interface, a work in progress.
 This is being developed in
                 collaboration with Joe Eaton, Corey Nolet and others at NVIDIA,